-In addition, in conducting our direct-to-consumer electronic commerce business, including our walk-in bill payment, prepaid card services, online bill payment and Popmoney personal payment services, we are subject to various federal and state laws and regulations relating to the electronic movement of money.
+In addition, in conducting our electronic commerce business, including our walk-in bill payment, prepaid card, online bill payment and Popmoney and ZashPay personal payment services, we are subject to various federal and state laws and regulations relating to the electronic movement of money.
 In order to comply with our obligations under applicable laws, we are required, among other matters, to comply with annual reporting and licensing requirements, to implement operating policies and procedures to protect the privacy and security of our clients' information, and to undergo periodic audits and examinations.

-In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") was enacted.
-The Dodd-Frank Act introduced substantial reforms to the supervision and operation of the financial services industry, including introducing changes that: affect the oversight and supervision of financial institutions; provide for a new resolution procedure for large financial companies; introduce more stringent regulatory capital requirements; implement changes to corporate governance and executive compensation practices; and require significant rule-making.
-The Dodd-Frank Act also established a new federal interagency council called the Financial Stability Oversight Council ("FSOC") and a new federal bureau called the Consumer Financial Protection Bureau ("CFPB").
-The FSOC monitors and assesses "systemic risk" to the safety of the U.S. financial system and coordinates the actions of the various regulatory agencies on those issues.
-The CFPB is empowered to conduct rule-making and supervision related to, and enforcement of, federal consumer financial protection laws.
+In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act was enacted (the "Dodd-Frank Act").
+The Dodd-Frank Act introduced substantial reforms to the supervision and operation of the financial services industry, including introducing changes that: affect the oversight and supervision of financial institutions; provide for a new resolution procedure for large financial companies; create a new agency responsible for implementing and enforcing compliance with consumer financial laws; introduce more stringent regulatory capital requirements; and implement changes to corporate governance and executive compensation practices.
+It also calls for a number of studies to be conducted and requires significant rule-making.
 The Dodd-Frank Act has generated, and will continue to generate, numerous new regulations that will impact the financial industry.
-It is difficult to predict the extent to which the Dodd-Frank Act, the FSOC, the CFPB or the resulting regulations will impact our business or the businesses of our current and potential clients over the long term.
+It is too early, however, to fully determine the overall impact of this complex legislation on us or our clients over the long term.